-Our multiple product candidates currently under development will require significant additional research and development efforts that include extensive preclinical studies and clinical testing, and regulatory approval prior to commercial use.
-As a biotechnology company, we have primarily funded our operations with proceeds from the sale of our common stock in equity offerings, revenue from our multiple collaboration agreements, and contracts and grants from NIAID.
+As a biotechnology company, we have primarily funded our operations with proceeds from the sale of our common stock in equity offerings and revenue from our multiple collaboration agreements.
 Management regularly reviews our available liquidity relative to our operating budget and forecast to monitor the sufficiency of our working capital, and anticipates continuing to draw upon available sources of capital, including equity and debt instruments, to support our product development activities.
 There can be no assurances that new sources of capital will be available to us on commercially acceptable terms, if at all.
 Also, any future collaborations, strategic alliances and marketing, distribution or licensing arrangements may require us to give up some or all rights to a product or technology at less than its full potential value.
 If we are unable to enter into new arrangements or to perform under current or future agreements or obtain additional capital, we will assess our capital resources and may be required to delay, reduce the scope of, or eliminate one or more of our product research and development programs or clinical studies, and/or downsize our organization.
-Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of December 31, 2022, as well as anticipated and potential collaboration payments and product revenues, and \$100.0 million proceeds received in March 2023 pursuant to the sale of an interest in a specified portion of royalty payments based on future net sales of TZIELD, should enable us to fund our operations through 2025.
-Our expected funding requirements reflect anticipated expenditures related to the Phase 2 TAMARACK clinical trial of vobra duo in metastatic castration-resistant prostate cancer (mCRPC), planned Phase 2 study of lorigerlimab in mCRPC as well as our other clinical and preclinical studies currently ongoing.
+Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of December 31, 2023, combined with anticipated and potential collaboration payments, product revenue, contract manufacturing revenue, and royalties, should enable us to fund our operations into 2026.
+Our expected funding requirements reflect anticipated expenditures related to the Phase 2 TAMARACK clinical trial of vobra duo in mCRPC, our Phase 2 study of lorigerlimab in mCRPC as well as our other clinical and preclinical studies currently ongoing.